Z6dev/GoTuga/README.md

 # GoTuga

-`gotuga` is a lightweight Go package that implements a turtle graphics system, similar to the classic Logo programming language.
+`gotuga` is a Go package that implements something similar to a turtle graphics system, Like the one found in Python!
 It allows drawing on an image canvas using simple movement and drawing commands.

 ---